Guests: Margo Greciar, Tamela Hanebrink, and Joe Pujol

 1. BS Athletic Training – Addition of FN401/Increase of Total Degree Hours

 Pujol explained that adding FN401 to the BS Athletic Training program will strengthen the background of the program.
 He added that the addition will also help improve performance on the certification exam.
 The addition of the course increases the total degree hours; however, the program is in the process of reducing the credit hours for two other courses, HL265 and HL472.
 There are no hidden pre-requisites for FN401.
 Further discussion followed.
 Shaw made a motion to approve adding FN401 to the BS Athletic Training program, with the contention that the total degree hours will only increase by one hour; seconded by Janzow.
 Motion passed unanimously.

 1. MA102 Graduation Requirement

-Starrett and Hanebrink explained that under the Logical Systems requirements for University Studies completion, all courses are in the math department except PL120, Symbolic Logic.
+Starrett and Hanebrink explained that under the Logical Systems requirements for General Education completion, all courses are in the math department except PL120, Symbolic Logic.
 There is an issue with students completing PL120 as their Logical Systems requirement, and then still having to also go back and take MA102.
 Students with less than a 21 ACT subscore in math are required to take MA101 and MA102.
 Starrett’s question was whether we should consider eliminating MA102 as a graduation requirement.
 The other question raised was whether a math course should be required for graduation at all.
 Dr. Rosati explained that he’ll seek feedback from groups, and asked that a proposal come forward to the October 5th Academic Council meeting.